Foot Drop Treatment and Symptoms

 Brain and spinal cord disorders

-Disorders affecting the brain or spinal may also cause foot drop, including a tumor or stroke in the brain’s frontal lobe, multiple sclerosis (MS), cerebral palsy and Charcot-Marie-Tooth disease.
+Disorders affecting the brain or spinal may also cause dropped foot syndrome, including a tumor or stroke in the brain’s frontal lobe, multiple sclerosis (MS), cerebral palsy and Charcot-Marie-Tooth disease.

-What non-surgical treatments are available for foot drop?
+What non-surgical treatments are available for drop foot?

-Conservative treatment options for this condition include braces or splits and physical therapy which can help alleviate pain and improve mobility.
-Another treatment option which may be beneficial is nerve stimulation, which can be done using an electric stimulation device.
+Conservative treatment options for foot drop syndrome include braces or splits and physical therapy which can help alleviate pain and improve mobility.
+Another drop foot treatment option which may be beneficial is nerve stimulation, which can be done using an electric stimulation device.

 What surgical treatments are offered at The Institute for Advanced Reconstruction for foot drop?